 - Oxygen maybe helpful.

-Diamox 25mg – for AMS before dinner is recommended ( it is for sleeping problem if one feels suffocated)
+Diamox 25mg – for AMS before dinner is recommended ( it is for sleeping problem and if one feels suffocation)

 Nafedipine for HAPE

 Dexamethasone (Decadron, a steroid) for HACE